8 Common Mistakes Sales Managers Make and How to Avoid Them

 The sooner you deal with a problem, the better it is for your business as well as your sales team.

 Prospects can hear that lack of interest.
-If you’re not passionate about your service – why should they be?
+If you’re not passionate about your service, why should they be?

 Sales managers who don’t rely on sales automation technology greatly limit the potential of their sales team.
 Consequently, fewer sales are made, generating lower revenue.

-Instead: Use Sales Automation
+Use Sales Automation Tools

 It also lets you analyze the performance of your sales reps from a bird’s eye view by providing you reports on their dials, connections, call durations, and more in the Kixie dashboard.

-7. Protecting Their Ego
+Sales Managers Protecting Their Ego

 Being a sales manager doesn’t mean you can’t make mistakes.
 A great many sales managers try to appear invincible; even if they don’t know the solution to a problem, they pretend as if they do.